statTarget/statTarget2/README.md

     library(statTarget)
     statTargetGUI()

-> Install the version of "statTarget2" at Github. copy this code into R

-    library(devtools)

-    devtools::install_github("statTarget/statTarget2")

-    library(statTarget)

-    statTargetGUI()

 > IMPORTANCE: for mac PC,  XQuartz instead of X11 support should be installed for the Graphical User Interface (GUI).
 Download it from https://www.xquartz.org.